Nagesh-tri/nextjs-dashboard/app/learn.md

       - however Link component optemizes the navigation
       - built-in component that extends the HTML <a> tag to provide prefetching and client-side navigation between routes
       - Next.js automatically code splits your application by route segments
+    - Connecting to postreg database.
+      - deployed the project on github
+      - connected this to vercel and in storage created postgres db.
+      - and does as instructed and copoied in .env file.
+      - now installed vercel also npm i @vercel/postgres
+      -